helske/seqHMM/README.md

 ### Fitting hidden Markov models

-When fitting Hidden Markov models (HMMs), initial values for model parameters are first given to the `buildHMM` function.
-After that, the model is fitted with the `fitHMM` function using EM algorithm, direct numerical estimation, or a combination of both.
+When fitting Hidden Markov models (HMMs), initial values for model parameters are first given to the `build_hmm` function.
+After that, the model is fitted with the `fit_hmm` function using EM algorithm, direct numerical estimation, or a combination of both.

 ```
 # Initial values for emission matrices